Did you know that Italian has at least two ways to say 'congratulations'?

 Congratulations on your graduation!

 But it also reflects a more general appreciation of something.
-Italian speakers use complimenti at times we'd rarely say 'congratulations' in English (much like they say bravo of things that wouldn't get a 'well done!' from an Anglophone).
+Italian speakers use complimenti (hear it pronounced here) at times when we'd rarely say 'congratulations' in English.

 It's tough to translate exactly what it means in this context, but essentially it's just a way to tell someone you like something they do, have or are.